A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Riemannian Eikonal Solver

-Figure \ref{fig:RFM} illustrates the use of RFM for constructing distance fields (b) and gradient flows (c) on the configuration space manifold defined by the kinetic energy metric (a). (d) shows a 3D visualization of the constructed geodesics, with a comparison to the Euclidean counterpart.
-It is worth noting that the formulation of the eikonal equation can naturally handle collision avoidance, by assigning zero-speed velocity to points inside obstacles $\mathcal{O}$, namely

-Figure \ref{fig:ob} shows the results of RFM for the distance field and optimal paths in the presence of obstacles.
-Although obstacles exist, the approach still finds global optimal paths without introducing additional computation complexity.

-As a finite difference-based method, RFM operates a single pass on the grid, allowing efficient computation while ensuring accurate numerical results.
-However, the reliance on a grid or a mesh limits its scalability to high-dimensional systems such as robot manipulators.
-Therefore, we present a neural network parameterization to handle this problem, as discussed in the next section.
+As a finite-difference, single-pass method, RFM is computationally efficient and numerically accurate on grids.
+However, the dependence on an explicit discretization limits scalability for high-dimensional manipulators.
+We therefore propose a neural parameterization in the next section to address this limitation.